-Fit the cap over the drain pipe and twist slightly to lock into place.
-A quarter turn is generally sufficient -- avoid overtightening, which may damage the pipe or connection.
+For PVC or ABS drains, fit the cap over the drain pipe and twist slightly to lock into place.
+A quarter turn is generally sufficient — avoid overtightening, which may damage the pipe or connection.
 Leave the installation undisturbed while the cement cures and dries, as instructed by the manufacturer, or a minimum of 24 hours to be on the safe side.

-Slide a cap designed for a cast iron pipe down over the top of the shower drain pipe.
+For a cast iron pipe, slide a cap designed for this material down over the top of the shower drain pipe.
 If provided with the cap, push a rubber sleeve on first then follow with the cap.
 Tighten the metal strapping that encircles the cap, using a ratchet torque wrench to ensure an air-tight seal.
 Alternatively, use a screwdriver or other tool as directed by the manufacturer.

-Wrap a piece of 120-grit emery cloth around the exposed end of a copper drain pipe and work it back and forth -- both clockwise and counterclockwise -- for a minute or two to scuff the pipe's surface.
+For a copper drain pipe, wrap a piece of 120-grit emery cloth around the exposed end of a copper drain pipe and work it back and forth — both clockwise and counterclockwise — for a minute or two to scuff the pipe's surface.
 Stop when the pipe begins to shine.
 Use a wire brush to treat the inside of the cap pipe fitting similarly.

-Brush on a thin layer of flux -- the soldering paste that seals the pipe fitting to the pipe -- around the exterior of the pipe using an acid brush -- a special paintbrush often used for adhesives, acids and other special solvents and solutions.
+Brush on a thin layer of flux — the soldering paste that seals the pipe fitting to the pipe — around the exterior of the pipe using an acid brush, which is a special paintbrush often used for adhesives, acids and other special solvents and solutions.
 Spread a thin layer around the inside of the cap fitting similarly.
 Immediately push the cap over the drain pipe and down until snug.